Love-Ry1/mustafar/Individual reflections/Mirco Ghadri/Week5.md

 #### 3. What is my contribution towards the team's application of scrum?

-Doing my part of the user stories in the fourth sprint.
+Doing my part of the user stories in the third sprint.

 #### 4. What is my contribution towards the team's deliveries?